Thomasemanuel/run-buddy/README.md

          <h1> <a href="index.html">RUN BUDDY</a> </h1>

-  Now when you press the 'RUN BUDDY' button it takes you top the homepage as it should.
+  Now when you press the 'RUN BUDDY' button it takes you to the homepage as it should.